jeevareha/Data_Cleaning/README.md

 **Dataset Summary**

-The dataset appears to be related to housing data in Nashville, containing details about various properties.
+The dataset is related to housing data in Nashville, containing details about various properties.
 Each row represents a single property, and the dataset includes a variety of attributes related to the properties.

 ### Columns and Descriptions